z-yilectronic/mixed-NGSsimulation/README.md

 # A mock mix of reads from multiple individuals

-For the test of inferring the number of individuals from a metagenome.
+To test the possible method of inferring the number of individuals from a metagenome.

-I set numbers of reads 5000~15000 for each round.
-Each round represents the reads from one individual, which I'll mix together, generating a simulating sample consisted of 5 individuals.
-I sse Log-normal distribution(mean=3.5, variance=0.35) as the length distribution, and a fixed sequencing quality 30 for all sites.
+I set numbers of reads 5000~15000 for each round, which generates the reads from one individual.
+I use Log-normal distribution(mean=3.5, variance=0.35) as the length distribution, and a fixed sequencing quality 30 for all sites.

-To adding the variations, I will randomly call 300 out of 585 variants (DP>1) in every simulating rounds.
+To add the variations to each individual, I will randomly call 300 out of 585 variants (DP>1) in every simulating rounds.
 ```
 bcftools view -i 'ALT!="."&&DP>1' Betula_old.q25.vcf.gz -o Betula_old_var_dp1.vcf
 grep "^#" Betula_old_var_dp1.vcf > head.txt